 Every human has millions of sweat glands on the surface of their body.
 In general, sweating means you’ve physically exerted yourself.
 However, some people sweat more than others simply because they have more sweat glands.

-For women of all ages with very sensitive or reactive skin who want good deodorant efficiency and optimal tolerability for the skin.
+For women of all ages who want to stop intense perspiration without discomfort for the skin.